Athletic Training, Health

 Please sign in to rate this blog.

-During the last article on this subject we started our discussion talking about the concept of recovery.
-Although this is a fairly new concept for most it is something that has been talked about in sports medicine and utilized for over the last 10 years.
+During the last article on this subject, we started our discussion by talking about the concept of recovery.
+Although this is a fairly new concept for most, it is something that has been talked about in sports medicine and has been utilized for over the last ten years.

 Over the course of the last five years there has been a plethora of new products hitting the market designed for and touting that they promote accelerated recovery.
 Consumers, coaches and athletes need to view these things with caution.